-What would 2020 be without fire tornadoes in California and inland hurricanes in Iowa?
+What would this year be without fire tornadoes out West and record-breaking heat waves covering most of the country?
 (Answer: plenty) But we can’t ignore the effects of climate change.
 As they grow worse, we’re all wondering what we can do to help.
 Should we recycle more?
 Stop eating meat?
 Try to go zero waste?
 Conflicting advice abounds.
 In reality, some of the most effective actions that you can take to fight climate change all have to do with one thing — your finances.

 As a consumer, you have the power to make sure that your money isn’t supporting the companies that are making climate change worse.